edespino/cloudberry-site/docs/functions/range-functions-and-operators.md

 title: Range Functions and Operators
 ---

-# Range Functions and Operators in Cloudberry Database
+# Range Functions and Operators in Apache Cloudberry

 The following table shows the operators available for range types.